 This is a no-homework, hands-on course where students complete all work in class.
 Good solid computer skills are essential in today's technology-oriented society.
-Completion of this course will provide you with a solid foundation for future use.
-In this course you will learn to:
+Completion of this course will provide you with a strong foundation of practical skills that will give you an edge over many of your classmates in post-secondary and prepare you to impress others in your workplace.
+In this course, you will learn to: